lambdaclass/world-tree-automation/README.md

 # 🌳 World Tree Automatic Deployment

-This guide aims to provide an automatic deployment for servers on AWS, that runs the World Tree application.
+This guide aims to provide an automatic deployment for servers on AWS, that runs the [world-tree](https://github.com/worldcoin/world-tree) application.

 ## Requirements